Matt Hardy: The Hardy Boyz reunion (2006–2007)

-On the November 21, 2006, episode of ECW on Sci Fi, Hardy and Jeff competed in a match together for the first time in almost five years, defeating The Full Blooded Italians.
-At December to Dismember, the Hardy Boyz issued an open challenge to any tag team who wanted to face them.
+On the November 21 episode of ECW on Sci Fi, Hardy and Jeff competed in a match together, defeating The Full Blooded Italians.
+At December to Dismember on December 3, the Hardy Boyz issued an open challenge to any tag team who wanted to face them.
 MNM answered their challenge by reuniting at December to Dismember, a match won by the Hardy Boyz.
-At Armageddon, Hardy and Jeff competed against Paul London and Brian Kendrick, MNM, and Dave Taylor and William Regal in a Ladder match for the WWE Tag Team Championship but lost.
+At Armageddon on December 17, Hardy and Jeff competed against Paul London and Brian Kendrick, MNM, and Dave Taylor and William Regal in a Ladder match for the WWE Tag Team Championship but lost.
 Subsequently, he and Jeff feuded with MNM after the legitimate incident where they injured Mercury's face at Armageddon.
-This led to a long term rivalry, and at the Royal Rumble, Hardy and Jeff defeated MNM.
+This led to a long term rivalry, and at the Royal Rumble on January 28, 2007, Hardy and Jeff defeated MNM.
 Mercury and Hardy continued to feud on SmackDown! until Mercury was released from WWE on March 26.

-The night after WrestleMania 23 on Raw, the Hardys competed in a 10-team battle royal for the World Tag Team Championship.
+On the April 2 episode of Raw, the Hardys competed in a 10-team battle royal for the World Tag Team Championship.
 They won the titles for the sixth time from then WWE Champion John Cena and Shawn Michaels after last eliminating Lance Cade and Trevor Murdoch.
-This started a feud with Cade and Murdoch, and the Hardys successfully retained their World Tag Team Championship in their first title defense at Backlash.
-The Hardy Boyz also successfully retained their titles at Judgment Day against Cade and Murdoch.
-One month later at One Night Stand, they defeated The World's Greatest Tag Team to retain the titles in a Ladder match.
+This started a feud with Cade and Murdoch, and the Hardys successfully retained their World Tag Team Championship in their first title defense at Backlash on April 29.
+The Hardy Boyz also retained their titles at Judgment Day on May 20 against Cade and Murdoch.
+One month later at One Night Stand on June 3, they defeated The World's Greatest Tag Team to retain the titles in a Ladder match.
 The following night on Raw, Vince McMahon demanded that The Hardys once again defend their championships against Cade and Murdoch.
 The Hardys were defeated after Murdoch pushed Jeff's foot off the bottom rope during Cade's pinfall, causing the three count to continue.
-They invoked their rematch clause against Cade and Murdoch at Vengeance: Night of Champions, but were unsuccessful.
+They invoked their rematch clause against Cade and Murdoch at Vengeance: Night of Champions on June 24, but were unsuccessful.